Grouflon/3rd_training_lua/README.md

 A: Make sure you have the proper roms.
 You must have at least 2 roms: _sfiii3.zip_ and _sfiii3a.zip_. sfiii3 is the japanese version and the zip contains _sfiii3_japan_nocd.29f400.u2_. sfiiia is the american version and contains _sfiii3_usa.29f400.u2_.

 You may need to rename zip files so they match exactly what the emulator expect for.

+**Q: When I run the script, the characters can no longer move**

+A: You are probably using the script on FBA-RR which is not supported anymore, in order to benefit from the last features and improvement you must run the script on Fightcade2's FBNeo emulator.
+However if you still want to use FBA-RR, you can go back to v0.6 which was the last version supported on FBA-RR.

 **Q: Emulator crash when I run lua script**